Higher fees for students enrolling in polytechnics, ITE Nitec courses in 2019

 International students will have to pay S$10,400, S$400 more than what last year's cohort paid.

-These changes were reflected on the websites of four out of five polytechnics in Singapore - Ngee Ann Polytechnic, Republic Polytechnic, Singapore Polytechnic and Temasek Polytechnic.
+These changes were reflected on the websites of all five polytechnics in Singapore - Ngee Ann Polytechnic, Republic Polytechnic, Singapore Polytechnic, Temasek Polytechnic and Nanyang Polytechnic.

-The fifth institution, Nanyang Polytechnic, did not have the latest fees on its website.

 For ITEs, fees for full-time Nitec courses will go up by S$20 to S$426 for Singaporeans enrolling next year.

-Note: Editor's note: This story has been updated to reflect that all polytechnics have published the new fees on their websites.